 A brief list of companies who have hired graduates of Engineering Physics programs includes: John Deere, Caterpillar, Cutler Hammer, Sundstrand, Cummins, IBM, Oshkosh Truck, ASI, Honeywell, Rockwell Collins, Pella, LASX, McCain Foods, Lockheed Martin, MPC, and NASA.

 Graduates from our Engineering Physics program can become a licensed Professional Engineer (PE) in Texas after passing the licensing exams and completing the required years of experience.
 Graduates from an engineering program can be employed without an engineering license.
 However, there are benefits to obtaining a license after graduation.
 To be eligible for a professional engineering license, engineers must have achieved certain professional milestones.
 They must have earned an engineering education, performed certain levels of engineering work experience, and passed specific examinations.
 Although some of these milestones are quite specific, there are limitless combinations of education, experience, and examinations that the Board can consider acceptable for a license.
-The Texas Board of Professional Engineers has provided a table
+The Texas Board of Professional Engineers (TBPE) has provided a table

 , basic information